Skip to content

 View config (YAML)

-View configs live next to your SHACL rules (e.g. under config/environments/<env>/views/).
-Each YAML file describes one view: data model, SHACL file, partition settings, and optional records config.
-Example structure:
+YAML is the CDF Toolkit representation of Data Product and RuleSet bindings, plus deployment/runtime contract details.
+View configs live next to your rule artifacts (e.g. under config/environments/<env>/views/).
+Each YAML file describes one view: data model, rule references, partition settings, schedules, and optional records config.

 • settings.yaml – environment settings (records stream, workflow prefix, etc.)